antor44/livestream_video/README.md

 Please note that on macOS, only the xterm terminal and the mpv video player are supported.
 Additionally, the xterm terminal automatically closes its window when Control+C is used.

-**Q: How can I permanently change the size and colors of the transcription text on macOS?**
+**Q: How can I permanently change the size and colors of the transcription text on macOS?
+How to display the correct local characters?**

 To achieve this, you can create a file named ".Xresources" in your user's home directory (/Users/[user]).
 Inside the file, you can define specific settings to customize the appearance of the transcription text.
 For example: